 With clearXchange, the money goes from bank account to bank account without having to log in to any other third-party account.

 Furthermore, I’d have share my bank information with another company, which means my financial information becomes more susceptible to hackers.
 I know that these companies are very secure when it comes to user data, but I’d prefer to minimize the number of places where my financial information lives on the web.

 I have high expectations for clearXchange and, as a Chase customer, I’m glad to see Chase making the effort to make P2P payments easier.
 It’s going to be so much more simple for me to pay friends and family (so long as they’re with a network bank).

 As more banks like Chase start to integrate their payment systems with clearXchange, sending money to anyone will become just as simple as the above experience.
-U.S. Bank, the fifth-largest bank in the country, just joined the network and is working to integrate its payment system.

-Bank of America, Chase and Wells Fargo — the three largest banks in the U.S. — own a whopping 30 percent of all bank deposits.
+Bank of America®, Chase and Wells Fargo — the three largest banks in the U.S. — own a whopping 30 percent of all bank deposits.
 This means there’s a good chance you’ll be able to use these simple payments.
 Those chances will only rise as more banks join the clearXchange network.